ksivaman/You-Only-Look-Once/README.md

 # You Only Look Once
-A PyTorch implementation of the Object detector inspired by the YOLO algorithm, GPU accelerated (if possible).
+A PyTorch implementation of the Object detector inspired by the YOLO algorithm, GPU acceleration (if possible).